 Host fonts.
-If a font name is not connected to any file name via resources, PDFlib will search the font in the list of fonts installed on Windows or macOS.
+If a font name is not connected to any file name via resources, PDFlib searches the font in the list of fonts installed on Windows or macOS.
 Fonts installed on the system are called host fonts.
 Host font names must be encoded in ASCII.
 On Windows Unicode can also be used.
-See Section 6.4.5, "Host Fonts on Windows and macOS", page 144, for more details on host fonts.
+See Section 6.3.5, "Host Fonts on Windows and macOS", page 138, for more details on host fonts.
 Example:

+'''

 font = p.load_font("Verdana", "unicode", "");

+'''